MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ## Security Development Lifecycle

-The Microsoft<!--note from editor: Edited to echo the wording on the target page.--> Security Development Lifecycle (SDL) is a software development process that helps developers build more secure software and address security compliance requirements while reducing development cost.
+The Microsoft<!--note from editor: Edited to echo the wording on the target page.
+Also to avoid possessive.--> Security Development Lifecycle (SDL) is a software development process that helps developers build more secure software and address security compliance requirements while reducing development cost.
 For more information, see [Security Development Lifecycle](https://www.microsoft.com/sdl).

 ## See Also